-2) The next way is by choosing the menu option.
+#2) The next way is by choosing the menu option.
 To use this, select the step that needs to be moved and choose the following menu choices:

-3) The other method is dragging and dropping.
+#3) The other method is dragging and dropping.

 Any of the above methods can be used to move steps.
-However, there are few ground rules:
+However, there are a few ground rules:

 - The loop or condition statements can only be moved in blocks.
 For example, for an ‘if…else’ statement you cannot just move the else part.

-Earlier in the introduction sessions, we have discussed that we can have multiple actions in a test.
-Let us see how a test with multiple actions would appear in the keyword view and how this view can be used these actions as desired.
+Earlier in the introduction sessions, we discussed that we can have multiple actions in a test.
+Let us see how a test with multiple actions would appear in the keyword view and how this view can be used for these actions as desired.

-With this, we have covered all the information necessary to move steps/actions/blocks within a test using the keyword view.
+With this, we have covered all the information necessary to move steps/actions/blocks within a test using the Keyword view.

 Deleting steps from QTP could not have been simpler.
-All you need to do is choose the step that you do not want in the test and simply hit the “Delete” button on the keyboard or right click on a step and select “Delete” from the menu or select a step and choose “Edit->Delete” from the main menu.
+All you need to do is choose the step that you do not want in the test and simply hit the “Delete” button on the keyboard or right-click on a step and select “Delete” from the menu or select a step and choose “Edit->Delete” from the main menu.

-If a step that has sub-steps defined for it is chosen for deletion, the following message is displayed to the user:
+If a step that has sub-steps defined for it is chosen for deletion, then the following message is displayed to the user:

-Often, during the execution there might be one or more things that you want to key an eye out for and observe what kind of changes are happening.
+Often, during execution, there might be one or more things that you want to key an eye out for and observe what kind of changes are happening.
 This might be to see the state an Object gets to or to note a value a variable takes etc. A facility that helps us do just that is a Breakpoint.

 It is basically a certain point in your test where you want to pause the test run and observe or obtain certain information about your test.
 Most times this feature makes debugging easier.
-Now, that we know what a breakpoint is, we will try to understand how to add them to our tests from the keyword view.
+Now that we know what a breakpoint is, we will try to understand how to add them to our tests from the keyword view.

-All you need to do is, click in the left margin at the particular step where you need to pause the test.
+All you need to do is, click on the left margin at the particular step where you need to pause the test.
 The addition of a breakpoint is represented by a red dot in the left margin corresponding to the step where a break is added.

 Here is how it looks: